 Overweight fees are rarely a problem on the local airlines I often use (Indonesian, Malaysian, Filipino): they are very low compared to Europe.
 You can either pre-pay them when you book online, or pay them at check-in, and they are then sometimes charged with a "discount" to the customer's head (and especially to the customer, when she smiles a big smile at the check-in counter and says hello in the language of the country)... 😉

 For flights between Asian countries, I often use Air Asia, which allows me to buy at the time of booking, beyond the 15kg base for hold luggage, additional kilos up to a total of 30kg ...

-Attention on Emirates: during the stopover in Dubai, this company has the habit of checking the weight of passengers' hand luggage AGAIN.
+Watch out for Emirates: during the stopover in Dubai, this company has the habit of checking the weight of passengers' hand luggage AGAIN.
 Employees are waiting for you with a scale, just before the access to the boarding lounge.
-Better not to exceed the 7 kg allowed, they are very strict, the extra kilo is charged at the full price (and you can't board the plane without paying).
-For photographers: I therefore suggest to take out of your carry-on all the heavy stuff.
-The easiest way is to carry your camera around your neck and to slip your lenses into a multi-pocket jacket ...
+Better not to exceed the 7 kg allowedThey are very strict, the extra kilo is charged at full price (and it is impossible to board the plane without paying).
+For the photographers: I therefore advise to take out of the cabin bag everything that is heavy.
+The easiest way is to carry your camera around your neck and to slip your lenses into a multi-pocket jacket...

 This is the bag that faithfully accompanied me from 2010 to 2018, in all my diving trips: a 90-liter wheeled bag, light and cheap, found in a large chain of sports shops (Decathlon), early 2010 (this Newfeel bag is no longer sold today).